voidabhi/awesome-infographics/README.md

-awesome-infographics
+Awesome Infographics
 ====================

-A curated list of amazingly awesome infographics
+A curated list of amazingly awesome infographics.